driwand/botty/README.md

   	!anime  [title] - informations about the given anime
-	!genres [genre] - a random anime from the given category
+	!genres [genre] - a random anime from the given category !season [season] [year] - top 10 anime for specific season (without arguments for the current airing)

 ## Usage
 Create a new file under the name token.js with the following content: